gregertw/actingweb_firstapp/README.md

 - Use of Firebase Crashlytics for crash reporting
 - Use of a OS native capability (location tracking) using a published plugin (geolocator)

+See my blog post for a more detailed introduction to the various features: https://stuff.greger.io/2019/07/production-quality-flutter-starter-app.html

 ## Suggested improvements

 I'm happy to accept pull requests for any improvements that will make this starter app even more complete from